University of Valencia logo Logo Doctoral Programme in History of Art Logo del portal

 Biography

-Jorge Sebastian Lozano is Assistant Professor in the Department of History of Art of the University of Valencia since 2014, in whose Master of Cultural Heritage he had been a visiting professor since 2006.
+Jorge Sebastian Lozano is Associate Professor in the Department of History of Art of the University of Valencia since 2023, in whose Master of Cultural Heritage he had been a visiting professor since 2006.
 He has received research grants from the Real Colegio Complutense of Harvard University, in 2017 and 2018.

 His research as a historian spans a variety of fields.
 He devoted his dissertation to the visual representation of gender in the Spanish monarchy of the Early Modern Age, publishing several articles and essays on the topic.
 More recently, he has dedicated special attention to the painter Sofonisba Anguissola, through various publications and collaborations.